-Join Dot Bustelo for an in-depth discussion in this video Packing drum loops into a take folder, part of Making Beats in Logic Pro X.
+Join Dot Bustelo for an in-depth discussion in this video Packing drum loops into a take folder, part of Logic Pro X: Making Beats.

 The idea of comping, compiling a master track from the best parts of different live performances, is familiar to any professional engineer.
 What may not be so familiar, is applying this technique to making beats.
 All I was just doing was just swiping and selecting between different takes in a take folder, that's filled with beats.
 A take folder is automatically created when you record over an existing audio track.